-Covid-19 coronavirus: How will nationwide lock-down slow spread?
+Covid-19 coronavirus: How will nationwide lockdown slow spread?

 "After four of these, you'd hope that all of the lag had been taken out of the system and things were dropping."

-Provided rates would begin to drop, New Zealand would also have the added benefit of ramped up capacity for tracing, identifying and quarantining cases, Baker said.
+Provided rates would begin to drop, New Zealand could also have the added benefit of ramped up capacity for tracing, identifying and quarantining cases, Baker said.

 "There is a chance for us to move back into a more normal existence, where we are gradually scaling back physical distancing measures, and, combined with our increased capability, we might find that things become pretty manageable."